medialab/minet/docs/cli.md

 webentity declarations as another one.

 positional arguments:
   url                         Url of the Hyphe API. corpus                      Id of the corpus. webentities                 CSV file of webentities (exported from Hyphe).

 optional arguments:
   -h, --help                  show this help message and exit --rcfile RCFILE             Custom path to a minet configuration file.
   --password PASSWORD         The corpus's password if required.
-  --total TOTAL        Total number of medias.
+  --total TOTAL               Total number of items to process.
 Necessary if you want to display a finite progress indicator.
+  -o OUTPUT, --output OUTPUT  Path to the output file.
+By default, the results will be printed to stdout.

 examples: